sreejithkchandran/ProacAlert/README.md

 3)No need to publish email or IP address in external sites to receive alerts.

-Prerequisites for this application are :
+Prerequisites for this application are:

 1) Internet connectivity

 2) Command line version of 7-Zip program in either C:\ or C:\Program Files.

 How does it works?

-This application gets the latest vulnerabilities from NVD NIST data base (https://nvd.nist.gov/vuln/Data-Feeds) .By default synchronizing interval is every 2 hours but you can tune it the way you want by executing via Windows schedule task.
+This application gets the latest vulnerabilities from NVD NIST data base (https://nvd.nist.gov/vuln/Data-Feeds).
+By default synchronizing interval is every 2 hours but you can tune it the way you want via Windows schedule task.

 NB: As the synchronization interval is 2 hours there is no need to execute the application before that interval.